microsoft/pxt-arcade/docs/recipes.md

 },
 {
   "name": "Setting the Scene",
-  "description": "Learn about how tile maps are used to create levels for players to explore.
-New Concepts: Tile maps, Tile Images, Walls", "url": "/concepts/setting-the-scene",
+  "description": "Learn about how tilemaps are used to create levels for players to explore.
+New Concepts: Tilemaps, Tile Images, Walls", "url": "/concepts/setting-the-scene",
   "cardType": "tutorial",
   "imageUrl": "/static/concepts/setting-the-scene.png",